DGP-Studio/Snap.Hutao.Docs/docs/en/statements/latest.md

 editLink: false
 breadcrumbExclude: true
 breadcrumb: false
+lastUpdated: false
+contributors: false
+backToTop: false
 ---

-# Successfully Updated to Version 1.10.6
+# 🎉 Successfully Updated to Version 1.10.6

 - **[🔨Fix]** Fixed an issue where the game could not start due to a change in the game path [#1792](https://github.com/DGP-Studio/Snap.Hutao/issues/1792)
 - **[🔨Fix]** Fixed an issue where the content of the page was not updated after refreshing the wish records [#1791](https://github.com/DGP-Studio/Snap.Hutao/issues/1791)